Skip to content

 • Create get-debs.sh to collect deb files

-• Run docker to collect the files and save into artifacts folder
+• Create run-docker.sh to run docker to collect the files and save into artifacts folder

 Save the following as dockerfile: